Gimme Shelter: Are you superstitious?

 Fear of this date is known as friggatriskaidekaphobia, pronounced frig-uh-trisk-eye-deck-uh-pho-bee-uh (I think) in tribute to the unhappily named Frigga, a Norse goddess.
-Why Frigga (I just like saying it) gave her name to freaking out over a date that happens twice this year — the next one is in December — is lost in the blizzards of Scandinavian lore.
+Why Frigga (I just like saying it) gave her name to freaking out over a date is lost in the blizzards of Scandinavian lore.

 The tail end of that boxcar of a description above is the fear of the number 13, and when the numerically squirrelly among us see that number coupled with a Friday, they take on an extra weight of dread.